 You won’t beat this easy 3-ingredient Aussie Damper Recipe.

-Based on an original recipe used by Aussie bushmen and early settlers in the 1800s and another Damper recipe promoted during the bread shortages of 1943, this yeast-free bread is just as tasty and comforting today.
+Based on an original recipe used by Aussie bushmen and early settlers in the 1800s, and another Damper recipe promoted during the bread shortages of 1943, this yeast-free bread is still an Aussie favourite.

 This Damper Recipe receives many five star ratings and rave reviews.